-The tourist infrastructure will appeal to all kind of visitors.
+The tourist infrastructure will appeal all kind of visitor.
 The holiday maker will find surfboards, sailing boats and catamarans for rent and a sailing school.

 The beachside restaurants are the best in the region and are famous for their excellent food and fresh fish and there are also cafes and nightlife-bars, supermarkets, and a variety of interesting shops.
 The area is a perfect centre for cyclers and walkers, both evening strollers and serious ramblers, with paths to neighbouring villages and into the hinterland.

 The area was once a colony of the ancient Finikes civilisation, nearby the deserted village of Agios Vasilius carries memories of a long departed community in its stones.

 Entering the village from Kalyves on the left hand side is a large fence protecting a magnificent mosaic floor.
 In 1973 while digging the foundations of a new family house, the builder found the remains of a Byzantine church dating back to the 5th/6th Century with graves nearby of priests and bishops of the time containing 3 jars for water, wine and for the tears of morning relatives and friends.